Clones, County Monaghan: St. Patrick's Eve

 Clones has the tradition of holding its St. Patrick's day festivities on the evening before St. Patrick's day.
 The town is decorated and green lights illuminate the major landmarks.
 A parade procession is followed by music, dancing and fireworks.

-St. Tighernach's 'Pilgrim's Pathways'

-The St. Tighernach's ‘Pilgrim Pathhways’ is a guided tour that specialises in the ecclesiastical monuments of Clones.
-It has been held during October and September.

-Clones Town Trail Tours

-Guided tours for the Clones heritage trail have been offered from the Ulster Canal Stores heritage centre on Saturdays between May and August.
-Bookings for the tours are taken all year round.

 Flat Lake Festival

 The Flat Lake Festival was an annual arts, music and cultural event hosted by Kevin Allen from 2007 to 2011 at Hilton Park, a country house and demesne located between Clones and Scotshouse.
 From its launch in 2007, it hosted readings, comedy, music and theatre events within a farm estate.
-It was held in the demesne surrounding Hilton Park over a long weekend, a few miles outside the town of Clones on the back road to Cavan Town.
+It was held in the demesne surrounding Hilton Park over a long weekend.
 It usually took place in mid-August.

+Tours

+The St. Tighernach's 'Pilgrim Pathhways' is a guided tour that covers the ecclesiastical monuments of Clones.
+It has been held during October and September.
+Guided tours for the Clones heritage trail have also been offered from the Ulster Canal Stores heritage centre on Saturdays between May and August.